JpTanaka/Brotato-vision/README.md

 python3 utils/trainer.py
 ```

-To run it with your own model, you only need to specify its path as an argument to `brotato_vision.py`:
+To run it with your own model, you only need to additionally specify its path as an argument to `brotato_vision.py`:

 ```
-python3 brotato_vision.py --model_path path_to_your_model.pt
+python3 brotato_vision.py ... --model_path path_to_your_model.pt
 ```

 ## Data annotation